rethinkdb/rethinkdb-rs/3-learn-the-tools/consistency.md

 RethinkDB operations are never atomic across multiple keys.
 For this reason, RethinkDB cannot be considered an ACID database.
 {% endinfobox %}

 Currently, `filter`, `get_all` and similar operations execute as separate operations from `update` and other mutation operations.
-(These operations are usually atomic, although not all `filter` operations are, depending on the predicate.)
 Therefore, the following is *not* a correct implementation of a check-and-set register, since `filter` and `update` will not execute in one atomic operation:

 ```js
 r.table("foo").filter({